khalid-hussain/shaheen/chap21.md

 command?"

 Abu Abdullah looked at the attendees of the court with extreme helplessness.
-Apart from Moosa, despair dripped from every face.
-Abu Abdullah said in a melancholy voice, "I had thought that these leaders of the nation would have changed their opinions after Moosa's speech but it seems that there is no remedy to this fire of destruction that I had scintillated with my own hands."
+Apart from Musa, despair dripped from every face.
+Abu Abdullah said in a melancholy voice, "I had thought that these leaders of the nation would have changed their opinions after Musa's speech but it seems that there is no remedy to this fire of destruction that I had scintillated with my own hands."
 Abu Abdullah wanted to say something more but his voice sank and his eyes became filled with tears.

-Abul Qasim looked at Moosa.
+Abul Qasim looked at Musa.
 Horror was dripping from his eyes.
-Abul Qasim said, "Moosa!
+Abul Qasim said, "Musa!
 Is there anything more you would like to say?"

-In reply to this, Moosa got up and after pausing for a second, said:
+In reply to this, Musa got up and after pausing for a second, said:

 "For the last time I would like to say something to you.
 After this you won't hear my voice.
 From today our paths will be different.
 I can support you for a